New Zealand Student Tours with KANES

 High Country Farming

 High Country farms let the animals free on the mountains to search for their sustenance.
-These farms are much bigger than the farms of the fertile lowlands.

 Studies help us understand the comparisons between farms, management, inputs and products